 “Well, not boring.”

 Meanwhile, if you’re like me, your inbox is filled with offers promising to grow your business.
-For instance, I just read tips to update my LinkedIn profile, create an email campaign, and develop a live event.
+For instance, I just read tips to create a giveaway program and develop a live event.
 The tips are excellent.
 But those tactics won’t work for me.

 For another, most of my clients find their best offers by through a story that differentiates themselves from the competition in a meaningful way.

 Many of my clients are like Brenda, a life coach who sent me some material to review.
 When we talked on the phone, Brenda shared a unique perspective on business mindset.
 She knew exactly why some people responded to business challenges and some didn’t.
 She could explain why some people needed gentle accountability partners and others needed mentors who were drill sergeants.

 It’s often hard to figure out your specialness on your own.
-It’s a two-part process: you discover what makes you unique and then communicate your strengths in the context of your offer.
+It’s a three-part process: you discover what makes you unique and then communicate your strengths in the context of your offer.
 And then you discover the story that transforms listeners to buyers.

 For instance, a client was able to show that his background in police work was directly relevant to his new career as a personal financial planner, by highlighting the importance of listening skills in community policing.

-If you’d like to talk more about developing your own style, I invite you to sign up for my one-on-one consultations.
-My clients have been surprised at how much we get done in just one consultation.
-It’s not unusual to start by fixing some troubled copy and end up with some opportunities to develop new income streams.
+If you’d like to talk more about developing your own position and offer, I’d love to help.
+The 90-minute risk-free consultation was designed for this.
+It’s not unusual to start by fixing some troubled copy and end with opportunities to develop new income streams.
 More info and sign up here.